Monday, January 18, 2010

 The Ellipse

-.
+There is a fifth basic shape, which is really a modification of the sphere, which is called an ellipse.
 In geometry, an ellipse (from the Greek elleipsis, a "falling short") is a plane curve that results from an intersection of a cone by a plane in a way that creates a closed curve.
 Circles seen in perspective are ellipses, or flattened spheres.
 You will encounter ellipses often, they are an integral part of drawing from observation, showing depth and conveying perspective.
 And remember, circles don't have corners, therefore ellipses should not come to a point on either side.